Last night I dropped by the grocery store, wanting olives.

 Resourcefulness is optimizing what you have.
 Frugal people act resourceful to save money.
 Entrepreneurs act resourceful to earn and invest.
 Many people embrace a bit of both, because these are all expressions of the same trait.

 Resourcefulness is NOT panic-purchasing everything you see at the store.

 “Coconut water!
 How will I survive the Snowpocalypse without coconut water?!”

-- Plays it cool (no pun intended).
-When the storm hits, your natural creativity can carry you through.
+Resourceful people stay cool during a crisis (no pun intended).
+When the storm hits, we’re confident that our creativity can carry us through.

 Most people are broke, stuck, and uncreative.
 They blame the external world for their problems.
 They believe they need more [whatever] — more clothes, more food, a bigger house — rather than optimizing what they’ve got.

 Don’t fall into the trap that most people wallow within.
 Embrace creativity.
 Be resourceful.
 Be weird.

 You’re not battling an avocado emergency.
 You don’t need to fortify your underground bunker with strategic orange soda reserves.
 You just need to flex your mental muscles.

 Learn How To Escape the 9-5

 Get free updates on building wealth and living to the fullest.